Help us protect Louisiana's children. Report Child Abuse & Neglect: 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week

 How long do I have to use my DSNAP benefits?

-DSNAP benefits are issued for one month, but can be used for up to 365 days from the date of issuance.
+DSNAP benefits are issued for one month, but can be used for up to 9 months from the date of last purchase.

 EBT (Benefits) Cards